Administering AP Exams outside your school

 - Building access: How will the facility be accessed?
 Will someone be there during setup?
 Is it possible to get a key to the facility?

-- Tables and chairs: Are tables that meet AP’s standards available?
+- Seating: Can the room be setup to adhere to the AP Program seating policy?
+Are tables that meet AP’s standards available?
 If so, how far in advance may they be set up before the first testing day?
 If tables are not available, can tables be brought in beforehand?
 Can they be left in place over the course of testing?
 Does the facility have chairs, or do those need to be brought in?

 - Exams with Special Preparation: AP Chinese, French, German, Italian, Japanese, and Spanish Language and Culture, Spanish Literature and Culture, and Music Theory, as well as exams for students with disabilities, have special requirements that must be taken into consideration when selecting testing sites and testing rooms.